vectordotdev/vector/docs/specs/component.md

     defined properties as metric tags.
 - Logs
   - MUST log a `Bytes sent.` message at the `trace` level with the defined properties as key-value pairs.
   - MUST NOT be rate limited.

+#### ComponentEventsReceived

+*All components* MUST emit a `ComponentEventsReceived` event that represents the number of Vector events received upstream.

+- Emission
+  - MUST emit immediately after creating or receiving Vector events.
+- Properties
+  - `count` - The count of Vector events.
+  - `byte_size` - The cumulative in-memory byte size of all events received.
+- Metrics
+  - MUST increment the `component_received_events_total` counter by the defined `quantity` property with the other properties as metric tags.
+  - MUST increment the `component_received_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
+- Logs
+  - MUST log a `Events received.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST NOT be rate limited.

+#### ComponentEventsSent

+*All components* MUST emit an `ComponentEventsSent` event that represents the number of Vector events sent downstream if the component sends events.

+ that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.

+Note that for sinks that simply expose data, but don't delete the data after sending it, like the `prometheus_exporter` sink, SHOULD NOT publish this metric.

+- Emission
+  - MUST emit immediately after *successful* transmission of Vector events.
+    MUST NOT emit if the transmission was unsuccessful.
+  - MUST NOT emit for pull-based sinks since they do not send events.
+For example, the `prometheus_exporter` sink MUST NOT emit this event.
+- Properties
+  - `count` - REQUIRED, the number of Vector events.
+  - `byte_size` - REQUIRED, the cumulative in-memory byte size of all events sent.
+  - `output` - OPTIONAL, for components that can use multiple outputs, the name of the output that events were sent to.
+For events sent to the default output, this value MUST be `_default`.
+- Metrics
+  - MUST increment the `component_sent_events_total` counter by the defined value with the defined properties as metric tags.
+  - MUST increment the `component_sent_event_bytes_total` counter by the event's byte size in JSON representation.
+- Logs
+  - MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST NOT be rate limited.